-A Communication Passport in health and social care is a tailored, easy-to-use booklet or document that details crucial information about an individual’s communication skills, needs, preferences, and the best ways to support their communication.
+A Communication Passport in health and social care is a tailored, easy-to-use booklet or document that details essential information about an individual’s communication skills, needs, preferences, and the best ways to support their communication.

 This tool is especially useful for individuals with communication challenges such as autism, dementia, cerebral palsy, or those who are non-verbal.
 It serves as an effective means to advocate for the person’s specific needs and preferences, improving their care and quality of life.